Aug. 31, 2018 By Nathaly Pesantez

 The Coca-Cola bottling facility in Maspeth will be facing the wrecking ball, with a Home Depot store soon moving into its place.

-Demolition permits were filed yesterday for the plant at 59-02 Borden Ave., just off Maurice Avenue and the Queens Midtown Expressway.
+Demolition plans were filed yesterday for the plant at 59-02 Borden Ave., just off Maurice Avenue and the Queens Midtown Expressway.

 A Home Depot rep said a store will be built on site, but did not provide further information on the development’s timeline.